ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

   15456     320     248   16024    3e98 cortexm0.elf
 ```

-As you can see, *io.WriteString* causes a significant increase in the size of the binary: 15776 B - 12964 B = 2812 B. There isn't too much space left on the Flash.
+As you can see, *io.WriteString* causes a significant increase in the size of the binary: 15776 - 12964 = 2812 bytes.
+There isn't too much space left on the Flash.
 What caused such a drastic increase in size?

 Using the command: